 These curves show that the structured mesh has significantly more ductile behavior than the unstructured mesh using the same material properties.
 This forced us to look into the damage patterns produced initially at the peak stress.
 The patterns found are shown in Figure 4.
+For the structured mesh, there was no damage right at the fiber/matrix interface.
+For the unstructures mesh, the most intense damage still occurred a short distance from the interface, but there was also damage between the fiber and the location of the intense damage.